Mawj Aldarraji: Early life and education

-Media representation and women's rights
+Media representation

-Aldarraji has served as an ambassador for an Iraqi Women's Rights organization since 2018.
-In 2019, she appeared on the show Jaafar Talk in her capacity as a women's rights activist to debate the topic of polygyny in Islam.
-That summer she also featured as a speaker at TedXBaghdad, held on July 20 at AlRasheed Hotel.
+Aldarraji has served as an ambassador for an Iraqi Women's Rights organization since 2018.Aldarraji was featured as a speaker at TedXBaghdad, held on July 20 at AlRasheed Hotel.

 In April 2020 she was featured as a part of the Iraqiyat campaign (#عراقيات), highlighting the achievements of young Iraqi women, as part of the national governmental initiative "For a New Iraq."

-Throughout interviews, she stresses her commitment to "breaking down barriers that come between me and my success and advancement, as well as breaking the stereotype placed on women in our society, namely that women are unable to confront physical challenges."